tom-galvin/tom-galvin.github.io/about.md

 ## errata

-I've made a habit of talking about things before I fully understand them.
-This means I might use incorrect terminology or write something that doesn't make complete sense.
-If anything on this blog is factually incorrect, please don't hesitate to [contact me]({{ site.baseurl }}/contact/) so I can fix it.
+If anything on this blog is factually incorrect, uses the wrong terminology or just doesn't seem to make sense, please don't hesitate to [contact me]({{ site.baseurl }}/contact/) so I can fix it.